Additional Fiber Information

 Fiber-optic internet, commonly called fiber internet or simply “fiber,” is a broadband connection that can reach speeds of up to, and exceeding, 10 Gbps.
 The technology uses a fiber-optic cable, which sends data using light waves.
 Fiber has an immense capacity as a single strand of fiber can be used to transport multiple paths of data using different colors of light.

-As with any utility, having the most capable and reliable infrastructure provides more value to the community and its residents.
+Having the most capable and reliable infrastructure provides more value to the community and its residents.
 Having the option for substantial network and internet capacity attracts businesses that require large amounts of bandwidth for their operations.
 This may be the case for residential customers as well.
 Communities are constantly needing and demanding higher amounts of bandwidth in their homes.
 This is especially true with the recent pandemic that has forced many to work remotely from home.
 This fiber investment prepares us all for the future.

 The Providence City Technical Advisory Committee (TAC) is a volunteer committee made up of citizens from Providence as well as invited experts.
 The TAC reviewed a large amount of information, including (but not limited to) the feasibility study by Zion’s Bank and the public-private partnership (PPP) proposal from Strata Networks.
 The TAC then made a first recommendation to the City Council.
 The City Council agreed with this recommendation which included choosing the utility model to maximize the benefit and minimize the risk to the citizens of Providence City.